Saskatchewan man who beat woman, set her on fire not dangerous offender: judge

-A Saskatchewan man who viciously beat a homeless woman before setting her on fire will not be declared a dangerous offender.
+Saskatchewan man who viciously beat a homeless woman before setting her on fire will not be declared a dangerous offender.

-A judge ruled Wednesday that Leslie Black will not get the designation which would have kept him in prison indefinitely.
+Judge Stanley Loewen ruled Wednesday that Leslie Black will not get the designation which would have kept him in prison indefinitely.

+Loewen recommended Black be sentenced to a lengthy prison term, followed by a long-term supervision order which would mean Black would be monitored for up to 10 years.

 Black pleaded guilty to attempted murder in the sexual assault of Marlene Bird, who was attacked in Prince Albert in 2014.
 Her injuries were so serious both legs had to be amputated and she lost much of her eyesight.

-Bird told court in hand-written letters she now can't do anything on her own, including simple things such as picking a blueberry or going to the bathroom.
+Bird told court in handwritten letters she now can't do anything on her own, including simple things such as picking a blueberry or going to the bathroom.

 She said she has to wear adult diapers, can't control her bowels and feels disgusted with herself when she can't make it to the bathroom in time.
 Bird said she also fears entering the city because of the attack.